SkilpaddeLabs/SPLBlockButton/README.md

 ### Hey, they're not called blocks in Swift.

-I originally made this in Obj-C and SPLClosureButton just doesn't roll off the tounge.
+ClosureButton just doesn't roll off the tounge the way BlockButton does.